dji-sdk/Payload-SDK/samples/sample_c/platform/linux/manifold3/app_json/README.md

 ## description_en
     * Description:
-        Indicates the English description of the application, which should be a string not exceeding 367 bytes in length, containing a detailed custom description of the application.
+        Indicates the English description of the application, which should be a string not exceeding 367 bytes in length, containing a detailed custom description of the application, and it cannot be "null".
         The specific filling rules are as follows:
             * Each item within the brackets [] represents the content of each line, with the next item representing the content of the next line.
 If a line break is needed, multiple items can be filled in within the brackets [].
         This field can be used to display application information, such as in the application management interface, when the PILOT language is set to English, or other languages that are not Chinese, Japanese, or French, this field will display the application description.